-Lean & Flexible Curriculum
+Lean and Flexible Curriculum

 The STEP curriculum is lean and requires only half the number of credit hours as most MBA programs.
 The curriculum is also flexible and can be tailored to the needs of each student.
 Coursework consists of graduate-level classes in science, business, intellectual property law, and innovation.
 Physics and Biology STEP students are required to work as an intern, employee, or entrepreneur on a real-world project that typically serves as the basis for the student’s thesis.